 Jack Spence

-Jack Spence has a wide range of experience, principally in the context of onshore and offshore construction, shipbuilding and shipbuilding more widely.
-He has acted for EPC contractors, shipowners, shipyards and oil subcontractors both in respect of disputes and contractual drafting.
+Jack Spence has a wide range of experience from shipbuilding and shipping disputes to complex onshore construction disputes and other commercial disputes across a wide range of industries.
+He has acted for hotel operators, EPC contractors and employers, shipowners, shipyards, rig operators, and oil subcontractors both in respect of disputes and the drafting of agreements.

-Jack has extensive experience in extremely large and technically complex international arbitrations (including under LMAA, ICC and LCIA rules) as well as experience in the English courts involving issues regarding delay and cost overruns, contentious issues surrounding the incorporation of technical specifications in a contract, allegations of fraud and misrepresentation.
+Jack has extensive experience across the entire life cycles of disputes, both in extremely large and technically complex international arbitrations (including under LMAA, ICC and LCIA rules) and in the English courts, involving issues including delay and cost overruns, allegations of fraud and misrepresentation.
+As well as working with counsel, Jack also acts directly as an advocate - both in arbitral and court proceedings.

-Jack regularly writes for various industry publications, including Maritime Risk International, Ship Management International, Nuclear Future and the Banking Law Journal, and is a co-author of the 2022 Law of Shipbuilding Contract Update.
+Jack regularly writes for various industry publications, including Maritime Risk International, Ship Management International, Nuclear Future and the Banking Law Journal, and is a co-author of the Haynes Boone Law of Shipbuilding Contract Updates.

-Prior to joining Haynes Boone, Jack spent 18 months working in the legal technology industry, gaining an in-depth knowledge of the sector, and brings both the technical awareness and lateral thinking developed in this space to his work within the firm.
+Prior to joining Haynes Boone, Jack spent 18 months working in the legal technology industry, gaining an in-depth knowledge of the sector.
+He brings with him both the technical awareness and lateral thinking developed in this space to his work within the firm .

 - Society of Construction Law